 Library Director at Wheatland Regional Library

-Kim has been the Library Director of Wheatland Regional Library for over 10 years, with prior experience in municipal libraries, and holds a Masters in Library and Information Studies.
+Kim Hebig has been the Library Director of Wheatland Regional Library for over 10 years.
+Prior to her time in regional libraries, she worked in municipal libraries.
+Kim did her undergraduate in Sociology/Criminology before moving on to the University of Alberta to complete her Masters in Library and Information Studies.

 Kyle Courtney